johnlunney/portal/readme.md

 ```
 go get github.com/fbeline/portal
 ```
-copy the following code to your bashrc or zshrc file.
+copy the following code to your .bashrc or .zshrc file.

 ### bash